SHogenboom/ALBA/NOTES/devLogs.md

 ### Context

 We have refrained from loading `kaboom` as a global variable/context.
-This is because it becomes diffifult to read the code and determine which functions belong to `kaboom`, `Vanilla JS` or future other frameworks.
+This is because it becomes difficult to read the code and determine which functions belong to `kaboom`, `Vanilla JS` or future other frameworks.
 This was suggested in the following [tutorial](https://youtu.be/pVAmEJqK-3A)

 # Tricks / Sources

 - Use `await` functions to ensure that, for example the map.json file, is fully loaded before continuing.
 - Cannot use `hex` colors together with k contexts (https://youtu.be/pVAmEJqK-3A)
 - How to use `Tiled` together with Kaboom (https://youtu.be/pVAmEJqK-3A)

+# Assets

+Downloaded assets from [Olga's Lab](https://www.olgaslab.com/graphics/viewgraphic.php/2D-Huge-underwater-themed-bundle/w1f4h8d7/).
+The assets are available for commercial use.
+The assets come in individual `.png` files and were combined to spritesheets using [Texturepacker](https://www.codeandweb.com/texturepacker/download/7.1.0/mac-64).
+Please note that there are many more animation frames than strictly necessary.
+For example, the submarine was reduced from 30 frames to 8.

 # Pseudo Implementation